opedal/slangvolution/README.md

 With the data from the previous step, run `python MLM_fine_tuning.py` to retrieve four models (with different learning rates).
 We recommend doing this remotely on a GPU (it takes a couple of days), but if you just wanna make sure that the code runs &mdash; add `--small True` and set the number of epochs to be small `--num-epochs 1`.

 Then, apply RoBERTa to the tweets to get the representations: `representations_retrieval.py --type slang`.
 By default this will give you the summed representations across layers.
 Provide the data path to the old/new slang/nonslang/hybrid tweets with `--data-path data/tweets_new/slang_word_tweets`.
 The script will write two files, one for the representations and one for the tweet texts.
+Feel free to reach out to us for access to these files.

 You may also get the representations for the SemEval 2020 Task 1 data with the same script, by adding `--sem-eval True`.
 Download the data from [here](https://www.ims.uni-stuttgart.de/en/research/resources/corpora/sem-eval-ulscd-eng/).